What Is Wander, Wonder, Write?

 The more income I’ll derive from Wander, Wonder, Write, the more time I’ll dedicate to my essays.
 I’d like to:

-Do more research about the places I visit, dig into their history, interview locals, and obtain more insights into the culture.
+Do more research about the places I visit, dig into history, interview locals, and obtain more insights into cultures.

-Initiate chats and digital meetings to offer concrete advice and bring readers and travelers in contact with one another.
+Initiate chats and digital meetings to bring readers and travelers in contact with one another.
+I’d like my publication to become a community.

 Why Did You Become a Nomad?